Ferie/Angular-structure-example/README.md

-# Angular structure example
+# AngularJS routing example using ngRoute

-Angular first simple example using ngRoute and different controllers for each page.
+AngularJS simple routing example using ngRoute and different controllers for each page.